 Restriction on Sale to City Employees.
 City employees shall not be restricted from competing, as members of the public, for the purchase of publicly sold surplus property, but shall not be permitted to offer to purchase property to be sold to the first qualifying bidder until at least three days after the first date on which notice of the sale is first publicly advertised.

 Conveyance to Purchaser.
-Upon the consummation of a sale of surplus personal property, the city shall make, execute and deliver a bill of sale signed on behalf of the city, conveying the property in question to the purchaser and delivering possession, or the right to take possession, of the property to the purchaser.
+Upon the consummation of a sale of surplus personal property, the city shall make, execute, and deliver a bill of sale signed on behalf of the city, conveying the property in question to the purchaser and delivering possession, or the right to take possession, of the property to the purchaser.

 Concession Agreements.

 General.
-No part of a concession agreement shall contain or constitute a waiver of any generally applicable rules, code provisions or requirements of the city concerning regulation, registration, licensing, inspection, or permit requirements for any construction, rental or business activity.
+No part of a concession agreement shall contain or constitute a waiver of any generally applicable rules, code provisions, or requirements of the city concerning regulation, registration, licensing, inspection, or permit requirements for any construction, rental, or business activity.

 Classes of Contracts Eligible for Award without Competition.
 The following concession agreements may be awarded by any method deemed appropriate by the solicitation agent, including, without limitation, by direct appointment, private negotiation, from a qualified pool, or using a competitive process.